dhilst/dhilst.github.io/_posts/2022-12-11-church-encoding-in-racket.md

 Regarding this post, you just need to know that Church encoding is a way to encode data as functions.
-The insight is that data will be a high order function that will receive one callback for each construtor that it haves (in the `option` data type we have the constructors `some` and `none`) and it will call the callback correspoding do the variant that it is.
+The insight is that data will be a high order function that will receive one callback for each construtor (in the `option` data type we have two  constructors, `some` and `none`) and it will call the callback correspoding do the variant that it is.
 It's easier to understand with an example, so here is it for option:

 ```racket